vensko/pint/README.md

 ```
 l
 ```
-Lists only apps directories without retrieving metadata.
+Lists only directories without retrieving metadata.
 If the *list* table becomes too large, this may be a faster way to check directory names.
 ```
 reinstall <dir> [<dir>]
 ```